oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 of routines to parse and validate data being input from storage or through communications, and to serialize data being output to storage or transmission.
-Deriving the processing capabilities form the IM ensures consistency as the data is manipulated.
+Deriving the processing capabilities from the IM ensures consistency as the data is manipulated.
 Figure 2-1 illustrates the concept of applying an IM to manage the associated data.